-To fully appreciate the magnitude (both positive and negative) of whistleblowing, it is imperative to understand what whistleblowing is, and is not.
+To fully appreciate the magnitude (both positive and negative) of being a whistleblower and the whistleblowing process, it is imperative to understand what whistleblowing is, and is not.
 According to Gov.uk, a succinct definition of whistleblowing is the reportage of wrongdoing by an employee that is made in the public interest.
 Whistleblowing complaints must include one or more of the following: criminal offenses/fraud; danger to the public’s health and/or safety; risk or actual damage to the environment; a miscarriage of justice; legal breaches by a given company or organisation; the intentional covering up of wrongdoing in the workplace.

 The important distinction comes in noting that personal grievances are not included in the legal definition of whistleblowing (unless made in the public interest); rather, they are considered under the respective employer’s policy on workplace grievances.
 This allows legitimate whistleblowing activity to be clearly differentiated from wanton vendettas, personal grudges and gratuitous acts of retribution.

 A whistleblower is simply the person who first brings this potential breach of rules or laws to light.
 Being a whistleblower can be an intimidating and scary thing for employees, who may feel like they’re putting themselves and their own reputation on the line to do the right thing.